alindoNL/theoriex/README.md

-if you go to src/components/admin.js you can see how the you can add a question plus the right answer and the image.
+if you go to src/components/admin.js you can see how you can add a question plus the right answer and the image.

 if you go to src/pages/examens and click on examen 1 you can see how the quiz system works.